nmhkahn/CARN-pytorch/README.md

       ├── DIV2K_valid_HR
       └── DIV2K_valid_LR_bicubic
   ```
-2. To accelerate training, we first convert training images as h5 format as:
+2. To accelerate training, we first convert training images as h5 format.
+Simply run below code (h5py module has to be installed).
 ```shell
 $ cd datasets && python div2h5.py
 ```
 3. Other benchmark datasets can be downloaded in [here](https://drive.google.com/file/d/1JJFKMRdOF4DqZd1kwDRrPKvSKnmqWjed/view?usp=sharing).
-Same to DIV2K, place all the datasets in `dataset` directory.
+Same as DIV2K, place all the datasets in `dataset` directory.

 ### Test Pre-trained Models
 We provide pre-trained models in `checkpoint` directory.
 To test CARN on benchmark dataset: